montyd1905/mds-blog-idempotent-payments/README.md

 ![image3](https://montydimkpa-fyi-public.sfo3.cdn.digitaloceanspaces.com/media/articles/payment-idempotency/payment-image-3.png)

-In our hashing scheme, we separately generate hashes for the sender and receiver side based on their respective required components and join both hashes by a delimeter, which can simply be a period.
+In our hashing scheme, we separately generate hashes for the sender and receiver sides based on their respective required components and join both hashes by a delimeter, which can simply be a period.

 You can see code for generating this key on [Github](https://github.com/montyd1905/mds-blog-idempotent-payments/blob/main/idempotency_key.py).